 Entity resolution is the process of determining when real world entities are the same, despite differences in how they are described.
-Entity resolution is known by many names, including record matching, record linkage, data matching, data linkage, data deduplication, data dedupe, profile unification and more.
+Entity resolution is known by many names, including fuzzy matching, record matching, record linkage, data matching, data linkage, data deduplication, data dedupe, profile unification and more.

 In the example below, entity resolution determines the two records on the left are for the same person or entity, despite many differences, while the third record on the right is a different entity, despite a difference of just one letter.
 Entities one and two are related due to a shared address and phone number.

 Although determining who is who is the main activity of entity resolution, understanding relationships between entities increases entity resolution accuracy.
 Some examples of relationships are same household, organization hierarchies (including officers and directors), and known associates.
 These relationships not only improve accuracy, but also provide important context to improve analytics and decision-making.
 [Note: some use the terms relationship graphs, relationship networks, or connections to describe relationships.]

 - You find duplicates in your address book that should be deleted or combined.
 Entity resolution.

 - Your favorite hotel chain has multiple loyalty club numbers for you.
 Each with different addresses you have used over the years.
 Entity resolution.